Milly/denops-batch-accumulate/README.md

 [![jsr](https://jsr.io/badges/@milly/denops-batch-accumulate)](https://jsr.io/@milly/denops-batch-accumulate)
 [![codecov](https://codecov.io/gh/Milly/denops-batch-accumulate/graph/badge.svg?token=76N25YHGZO)](https://codecov.io/gh/Milly/denops-batch-accumulate)

-denops-batch-accumulate is helper library for [Denops][].
+denops-batch-accumulate is a helper library for [Denops].

-`accumulate` aggregates all denops functions called during the current task's execution and resolves them in a single RPC call.
+`accumulate()` allows you to write normal async functions while automatically batching multiple RPCs that occur at the same timing (during microtask processing) into a single RPC call.

-Note that functions with side effects should be avoided, and if you do, the order in which you call them should be carefully considered.
+Note that RPC calls with side effects should be avoided, and if you do, the order in which you call them should be carefully considered.

 [Denops]: https://github.com/vim-denops/denops.vim